yeleywale/yeleywale.github.io/about.md

 ### Politics

-My political persuasion is **Nigerian** :nigeria:.
+My political persuasion is **Nigerian** :nigeria:, if there's any such thing.
 Meaning that politics in any form may never benefit the populace.
 I swing between the left and right when it's logically convenient.
 I'm not a charlatan though, and I'm not liberal or conservative as well.
 I just have an **Occam's Razor** that I carry around, I call it **Yelism**.

 > My life goal is to get better everyday at judging and dealing with people.
 > A talent for following the ways of yesterday is not sufficient to improve the world today